pubmania/a_diabetics_journal/docs/index.md

 It will be worthwhile to mention that while I was doing all this, I also invested in [Freestyle Libre](https://www.freestylelibre.co.uk/libre/) and a transmitter called `miaomiao` which kind of converts the manual scan solution of Freestyle Libre into a full blown CGM sending data to my phone every 5 minutes.
 This was important as I was constantly monitoring the effects of each food group on my BG to eliminate any food that would cause a spike.

 !!!
 Tip
-    *Now one does not need to invest in miaomiao transmitter because Freestyle Libre 2 can send data using bluetooth to a phone and so using an app called Diabox one can get data on phone every one minute.
-Tricky on iphone but pretty straightforward on Android*
+    ~~Now one does not need to invest in miaomiao transmitter because Freestyle Libre 2 can send data using bluetooth to a phone and so using an app called Diabox one can get data on phone every one minute.
+Tricky on iphone but pretty straightforward on Android~~
+    Latest Libre2 now sends data directly to official app every one minute via bluetooth without need to manually scan each time, so no transmitter or app needed.

 ## Conclusion